Written by Paula Jones Last updated: June 6, 2006

 Once you have decided on a date and time, you need to do the following:

-Cost for a Humanist wedding vary, but are typically up to £300.Page: 1 2 Next > What is it?
-If you decide that a religious ceremony or...read more
+Cost for a Humanist wedding vary, but are typically up to £300.Page: 1 2 Next > A list of commonly asked questions about having a civil...read more